 was tough because that site was very clean).
 We decided to use the shorter,

 uphill, Laguna Trail on the way out.
-You go over the creek and then take
+You go over the creek and then

-the junction.
+after the junction.
 This section is much narrower, and actually a trail.

-Here is Sarah leading the way
+Here is Sarah leading the

-even with the uphill sections, very pleasant.
+out, even with the uphill sections, very pleasant.

 profile below shows Coast Trailhead to Coast Camp #7 via Coast Trail.